Monday 28th October 2024

 Diversity, equity, and inclusion (DEI) in a workplace setting is a whole lot more than a human resources training program or compliance checklist.
-When done well, DEI is an all-encompassing value set that enriches an organizations mission and contributes positively to the bottom line.
-But in the new world of flexible, hybrid, and remote work, DEI takes on a whole new imperative.
+When done well, DEI is an all-encompassing value set that enriches an organization’s mission and contributes positively to the bottom line.
+But in the newly established world of flexible, hybrid, and remote work, DEI takes on a whole new imperative.

-Consider this: More diverse organizations are 35% more likely to make higher profits, per Mckinsey.
+Consider this: More diverse organizations are 39% more likely to make higher profits, per the most recent McKinsey Diversity Matters report.
 From the same study, companies in the “top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.”

 Here are many other ways DEI helps a company’s business, according to DEI expert, Dr. Nika White: